 Chronic use of laxatives may lead to excessive loss of potassium or other electrolytes, which may be dangerous.
 In addition, anthraquinones can cause pigmentation of the large bowel.

-A serious problem associated with chronic use, however, is that a person may become dependent on such a stimulant laxative and become unable to evacuate without it.
+The most serious problem associated with chronic use, however, is that a person may become dependent on such a stimulant laxative and become unable to evacuate without it.
 This leads to problems that resemble ulcerative colitis.

 If cascara sagrada results in excessive potassium loss, heart rhythm irregularities may occur.
 This problem could be especially severe for people taking the heart drug Lanoxin.